-The geography of the Upper San Gabriel and Rio Hondo Subregion can generally be divided into three distinct types: inland valleys (e.g. San Gabriel, Pomona, and Walnut), foothills that generally surround the valley, and the San Gabriel Mountains.
+The geography of the Upper San Gabriel and Rio Hondo Subregion can generally be divided into three distinct types: inland valleys (e.g. San Gabriel, Pomona, and Walnut), foothills that generally surround the valley, the San Gabriel Mountains, and the Puente Hills.
 The San Gabriel Mountains are part of the Transverse Ranges, which extend 350 miles east to west from the Eagle Mountains in San Bernardino County to the Pacific Ocean.
 The San Gabriel Mountains elevation ranges from sea level to over 10,000 feet and separates the Los Angeles basin from the Mojave Desert.
-The foothills reach 3,000 to 4,000 feet before rising rapidly into the San Gabriel Mountains, to a height of 10,064 feet at Mount San Antonio (or Mount Baldy).
+The foothills of the San Gabriel Mountains reach 3,000 to 4,000 feet before rising rapidly into the San Gabriel Mountains, to a height of 10,064 feet at Mount San Antonio (or Mount Baldy).
 The grade of the mountain slopes in the San Gabriel Mountains average 65 to 70 percent, some of the steepest slopes in the world.
+The Puente Hills, which form the southern boundary of the Subregion, have an elevation ranging from sea level to 1,400 feet.

-The San Gabriel Mountains are young mountains, geologically speaking, and continue to rise at a rate of nearly three-quarters of an inch per year.
+The San Gabriel Mountains and Puente Hills are young mountains, geologically speaking, and continue to rise at a rate of nearly three-quarters of an inch per year.
 Because of this instability, they are also eroding at a rapid rate.
-Alluvial deposits of sand, gravel, clay and silt in the coastal plain are thousands of feet thick in some areas, due in part to the erosive nature of the San Gabriel Mountains.
+Alluvial deposits of sand, gravel, clay and silt in the coastal plain are thousands of feet thick in some areas, due in part to the erosive nature of the mountains.
 The Subregion is extensively faulted, with the San Andreas Fault bordering the north side of the San Gabriel Mountains and the Sierra Madre-Cucamonga fault zone on the south side.